How to make the Coolest Spooky Miniature Halloween Paper House for your own Halloween Decor!

 First Download the Halloween House Pattern from the Paper Glitter Glue library

-To download from the Paper Glitter Glue library, just go to this page, click the big blue link in the middle of the page which will take you to the page where you add the password.
+To download from the Paper Glitter Glue library, just go to this page, click the big ORANGE link in the middle of the page which will take you to the page where you add the password.
 Type or paste in the password and you have access to all my free files in the library.
 The most recent file is added last.
+This Habitat house is Design No. 60 in the October 2019 section of the library.

 If you don't have the password, just subscribe with the form below and you will immediately get the password.